black-lamp/yii2-file-icons/README.md

 |emptyIcon|If icon will not be found if `icons` array or in defaul icons set - value from this property will be returned|string|'Icon for this extension not found!'|

 ### Default icon set
+If you set widget option `useDefaultIcons` in `true` - method `FileIconWidget::getIcon()` will be returns default icons for file extensions.
+Also you can override default icons if you dont't wont to use default icon for curren file extension.
 ![Default icon set](/docs/images/icons.png "Default icon set")
 ```html
 <i class="file-text"></i>